huBioinfo/CytoCommunity-Beta_v1.1.0/README.md

 #### 3. Use Step3 to perform TCN assignment ensemble.

-The result of this step will be saved in the "Step3_Output/TCNLabel_MajorityVoting.csv" file.
+The result of this step is saved in the "Step3_Output_[specified image name]/TCNLabel_MajorityVoting.csv" file.
 Make sure that the diceR package has been installed before Step3.
+You need to re-run this step for different images by changing the hyperparameter "Image_Name".

 ```bash
 Rscript Step3_TCNEnsemble.R